alyssavanerelli/grahami/analyses/busco_phylogenomics/README.md

 4. Make `astral.sh` to submit species tree analysis
 - The input file will be the `ALL.trees` file from busco_phylogenomics
 - Make the astral output directory before running
+- **IMPORTANT:** you need to make the output directory before submitting the script.

 <details><summary>astral.sh</summary>